Development and Alumni at Tonbridge Grammar School

-The Development Office works in close partnership with the School and its wider community to identify and build enduring relationships and support for the School’s strategic commitment to resourcing excellence: To provide inspiring, aspirational and modern facilities and learning opportunities to prepare the students of Tonbridge Grammar School for the progressive global society in which we all live.
+TGS Development works in close partnership with the School and its wider community to identify and build enduring relationships and support for the School’s strategic commitment to resourcing excellence: To provide aspirational, inspiring learning opportunities, and modern facilities to prepare the students of Tonbridge Grammar School for the progressive global society in which we all live.

 The School is defined by the students and by the legacy of its Alumni and the School is enormously proud of their achievements.
-TGS students form lifelong friendships and we are especially delighted when they come back to visit.
+TGS students form lifelong friendships and we are especially delighted when they come back to visit and be actively involved in school life.
 The shared experiences of TGS alumni are inspirational to the current students who rightly see them as "one of us" and respect them as a personal role model.

 On 24th January 2015 the School celebrated its 110th Birthday and the 10th Anniversary of the IB Diploma – our first cohort was 2006.
 Our alumni shared their news and stories and Rosemary 2015 - named after the first ever school magazine - was published in time for Foundation Day on 4 July 2015.
 These are now firm fixtures in the School and Alumni calendars.

-The work of the Development Office is directed by Mrs Pippa Blackstone, who works alongside our Governors, staff colleagues, students and parent volunteers, alumni, as well as friends from the School’s wider community.
-A strong common bond links them- which is their love for the School and its ethos and their sincere desire to ensure that that each and every student, in the most inspiring environment possible, can reach their potential and leave us well prepared to flourish in their life beyond the School.
+The work of the Development Office is directed by Mrs Pippa Blackstone, working alongside our Governors, staff colleagues, students and parent volunteers, alumni, as well as friends from the School’s wider community.
+A strong common bond links everyone - which is our love for the School and its ethos and our sincere desire to ensure that that each and every student, in the most inspiring environment possible, can reach their potential and leave school well prepared to flourish in life beyond the School gates.

-Pippa welcomes your involvement in TGS Development and Alumni at Tonbridge Grammar School.
+Pippa welcomes your involvement in TGS Development and Alumni at TGS.
 Please do get in touch!